Alphabet Books Rethought

 Does for paper what Claymation did for mud.
 It’s a three-dimensional, interactive, cinematic treat for the littlest fingers right up to the oldest eye […]

-Bonus points for the track (which reminds us of Squirrel Nut Zippers, our favorite quirk-swing band) — and even more bonus points for offering it as a free download on the book’s equally well-designed website.
+Bonus points for the track (which reminds us of Squirrel Nut Zippers, my favorite quirk-swing band) — and even more bonus points for offering it as a free download on the book’s equally well-designed website.

 From the lenticular cover, which changes by the angle at which you hold it, to the metamorphic X, which becomes a Y as you flick your hand, ABC3D is an absolute treat for kids, industrial design junkies and the typeface geeks alike.